pmartincalvo/parkeervakken-downloader/readme.md

 ## Possible issues

 The user running run.py must have the required privileges to create the folders specified in the .env file.

-For everything else, do check the log file located at the base path.
+For everything else, check the log file located at the base path.